elixir-cldr/cldr/README.md

     mix cldr.download.iso_currency

 4. The file `pluralRanges.xml` needs to be updated with each release and stored in the `./data` directory.
-This must be manually extracted from the `core.zip` file downloaded from the [CLDR repository](http://cldr.unicode.org/index/downloads).
-It will be transformed into a `json` version during the next phase, consolidation.
+Do this with:

+    mix cldr.download.plural_ranges

 5. After updating the respository, the locales need to be consolidated into the format used by Cldr.
 This is done by: